All Episodes

 Yeah.

-You wound the cords around your forehead as he suggests?
+You wound the cords around your forehead, as he suggests.

 Yeah.

-And then just as he talked about on the radio, you put the magnet basically in your belly button area and activated this tremendous current through it, huh?
+And then just as he talked about on the radio, you put the magnet basically in your belly button area and activated tremendous current through it, huh?

 Yeah, I remember the time coil got hot.